Share this

 • Four quarters, 28 grams, or eight one-eighths equals one ounce of weed.

-How Many Eighths are in an Ounce of Cannabis?
+How Many Grams Are in an Ounce of Weed?

 Weed is cheaper with a medical card.